VishalPommedi/PractiesSelenium/README.md

 # PractiesSelenium
-I am going to upload my selenium practies code in this repo
+I am going to upload my selenium practies code in this repository.